hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 <https://pxhere.com/en/photo/544037> <!-- .element: class="attribution" -->

 note:
-Q:
+Q: (PETER)

-- Why didn't we use the type system, by implementing the `apply()` method?
+- Why didn't we just use the type system, by implementing the `apply()` method for each effect class?

 A: